OCA/rma/rma/readme/CONFIGURE.rst

 #.
 Go to *RMA > Configuration > RMA Team* and select a team or create a new
    one.
 #.
 Go to 'Email' tab and set an 'Email Alias'.

+If you want to manually finish RMAs, you need to:

+#.
+Go to *Settings > Inventory*.
+#.
+Set *Finish RMAs manually* checkbox on.